What are Pastels?

 The Pastelmat surface I prefer is acid free and archival and this means it will not discolour or disintegrate over time.
 Lightfastness is simply it’s resistance to fading due to light.

 Paintings are not sprayed with fixative as this is not compatible with the Pastelmat surface.
-If your commissioned painting is being done by a framer of your choosing, please ensure they are not fixed.
+If your commissioned painting is being framed by a professional framer it is imperative they do not spray the painting.
 This could ruin the colour and cause the pastel to separate.
 The Pastelmat surface has a slight rough surface which holds the pastel in place.
 Therefore it is really important to keep your portrait safe until it is framed.
 I would not recommend framing the painting yourself, unless you are familiar with the pastel medium.

 Please keep your portrait in the original packaging before you are ready to take it to a reputable framer.